rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-javascript.md

 exist already.
 The message content is a byte array, so you can encode whatever you like there.

-Lastly, we close the connection;
+Lastly, we close the connection and exit;

     :::javascript
     setTimeout(function() { conn.close(); process.exit(0) }, 500);